 How can I get an Airbnb.org Supporter badge?

-The badge shows up on your public Host profile page when you offer at least one active listing on Airbnb.org or become a recurring donor by giving a percentage of your Airbnb payouts to the program.
+The badge shows up on your public Host profile page when you offer at least one active listing through Airbnb.org or become a recurring donor by giving a percentage of your Airbnb payouts to Airbnb.org.

 Understanding Airbnb’s commitment